semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### sem delete

-The `sem delete` command is used for deleting existing resources, which means that is used for deleting Semaphore 2.0 projects and entire `secrets` buckets.
+The `sem delete` command is used for deleting existing resources, which means that is used for deleting Semaphore 2.0 projects and secrets.

-Note that when you delete a `secrets` bucket, then that particular `secrets` bucket disappears from the active organization for every user that is a member of that organization and there is no way to get it back unless you recreate that `secrets` buckets using the `sem create` command along with the appropriate YAML file.
-However, when you use `sem delete` to delete a project, what happens is that that particular project is deleted from the active organization but all of its files along with the related GitHub repository remain intact.
+Note that when you delete a secret, then that particular secret will disappear from the active organization and Semaphore 2.0 projects that are using it will be affected.

+When you use `sem delete` to delete a project then that particular project is deleted from the active organization of the active user.

 ### sem describe